 Au contraire.
 Their problem was that Kathy and Harlan Crow’s Library could seat about 100 for dinner, and 124 RSVPs of Dallas most glamorous had checked the “accept” box on the reply cards.
 But thanks to the CCB space engineer and event chair Rachael Dedman, all fit.
 From tables of ten to the more intimate tables in the library’s alcoves, it was a one-night-only dining experience, all underwritten by Deloitte.

 But before Cassandra‘s first course of baby greens, Madeira port poached pear, goat cheese, celery and honey pearls was even presented, guests like Laura and Jason Downing, Christina and Christopher Durovich, Caren and Pete Kline, Liat and Amit Berger, Marilyn Augur with Margaret and Barry Hancock, Julie Ford with Tucker and Rich Enthoven, Jennifer and Richard Dix, Pat and Charles McEvoy, Patti Flowers and Tom Swiley, Courtney Wang and Lori Barber checked out the wonders of the library.
 One guest wondered why the Lee Park statue hadn’t found a home at the estate.
 Another pointed out in amazement the death mask of a past president.
-Still another guest discovered Abraham Lincoln’s desk when he was a senator.
+Still another guest discovered Abraham Lincoln’s desk when he was served in the Illinois legislature.
 Others just eyeballed the thousands of books.
 This institution is one that never gets old and always impresses.

 Alas, the hosting Crows were not around to accept accolades.
 Kathy was still mending from a car accident and Harlan was elsewhere.